insanity54/ipfs-kloud/README.md

 For more on inventory, check out the official [ansible docs](https://docs.ansible.com/ansible/intro_inventory.html) on the subject.

 When you get started with ipfs-kloud, it needs to be deployed to your servers.
-To do this, we use the `ansible-playbook` command, telling it to carry out the tasks which have been tagged with the tag, `deploy` (-t).
+To do this, we use the `ansible-playbook` command, telling ansible to carry out the tasks which have been tagged with the tag, `deploy` (-t).
 Ansible also needs to know about our inventory of servers (-i).
 Finally, Ansible needs to know what playbook we want it to run.

 ```
 ansible-playbook -t deploy -i ~/.ansible-inventory ./main.yml